tullyhansen/botcat/README.md

 Though we hope not to have to, we reserve utterly the right to edit or remove entries as we see fit, for any reason.

+## Feedback and support

+botDB is presently maintained by [Tully Hansen](http://tullyhansen.com), who is best contacted either at [@tullyhansen](http://twitter.com/tullyhansen) or via [tullyhansen.com](http://tullyhansen.com).
+Please get in touch with questions, suggestions, comments or concerns.

 ## Licensing

 Licensing is confusing as heck!
 It is hoped that [botDB](.) becomes an interesting and useful resource in its own right, but also one that can freely be incorporated into other projects.
 With this aim in mind: